diegomtzg/HoyBoard/README.md

 ![](https://media.giphy.com/media/4xChyU2EItRh11Qs1K/giphy.gif)

-*Note: In order to use the Agenda and Email components from the Google API, [send me an email](mailto:diegomtzg96@gmail.com) so that I can add you to the list of test users (I wanted to publish it but the verification process is impossible so yeah this is good enough).*
+*Note: In order to use the Agenda and Email components, [send me an email](mailto:diegomtzg96@gmail.com) so that I can add you to the list of test users (I wanted to publish it but Google's app verification process is impossible so yeah this is good enough).*

 ## Features